Summary

 Cons

-Who should apply: If you easily spend more than $50,000 per year on your business, the unlimited cash back might make more sense for you.
-The card’s flat rate is also good for businesses that make purchases in all sorts of categories, not just a small handful.
+Who should apply: If you easily spend more than $50,000 per year on your business, the unlimited cash back might make sense for you.
+The card’s flat rate is also good for businesses that make purchases in a range of categories, not just a small handful.

-Who should skip: Cardholders for whom a spending cap is not a problem, and who would like to earn more rewards per dollar on their purchases.
+Who should skip: If a spending cap is not a problem, and you would like to earn more rewards per dollar on your purchases, there are better options to choose from.

 The Blue Business Plus Credit Card from American Express: Best for travel points

-Why we picked it: If points are more your speed than cash back, the The Blue Business® Plus Credit Card from American Express offers the same generous rewards rate as the Blue Business Cash — with one key difference.
+Why we picked it: If points are a better fit for you than cash back, the The Blue Business® Plus Credit Card from American Express offers the same generous rewards rate as the Blue Business Cash — with one key difference.
 Rather than cash back, cardholders earn 2 Membership Rewards points per dollar on the first $50,000 in spending each year and 1 point per dollar on all purchases thereafter.

-Plus, the Amex Blue Business Plus offers the same lengthy introductory interest rate, 0 percent APR for 12 months from account opening, on new purchases — making it a top-notch card for financing large purchases in the first year (after that, the APR is 17.99 percent to 25.99 percent variable).
+Plus, the Amex Blue Business Plus offers the same lengthy introductory interest rate of 0 percent APR for 12 months from account opening on new purchases — making it a top-notch card for financing large purchases in the first year (after that, the APR is 18.49 percent to 26.49 percent variable).

 Pros